1and1/itBldz/README.md

 {
   "build-step" : {
     "task" : {
+      "task" : "clean",
+      "package" : "grunt-contrib-clean",
-      "language-or-options" : { },
+      "options": { "force": true },
-      "other-language-or-more-options" : { }
+      "target": [ "." ]
     }
   }
 }
 ```

-Now to setup your build-step, add a folder "build-step" to your .build folder,
-add a build-step.js to the folder, and add a task-folder to the "build-step"
-folder, again with a task.js file.
-Your directory might now look something like this:
+When confronted with such a build-step, the folder structure expected by the
+task engine is:

 ```
   build-tools